mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 certificate, for HTTPS), needs to be set up; no DHCP helper service is required.

-**Note 2**: No equivalent option is provided for PXE boot, since by far and away the most standard (and recommended) set up is for the program specifying the NBP file and the program serving it via TFTP to be one and the same.
+**Note 2**: No equivalent option is provided for PXE boot, since the most standard (and recommended) set up is for the program specifying the NBP file and the program serving it via TFTP to be one and the same.

 ### PXE Boot